2

 Self-report of number and type of needs assessments conducted

-Administrative/programmatic records A number of methodologies can help technical assistance projects understand the KM needs of their in-country partners/clients.
+A number of methodologies can help technical assistance projects understand the KM needs of their in-country partners/clients.
 These include environmental scans, literature reviews, key informant interviews, focus group discussions, surveys, and network mapping.
 Network mapping, or Net-Map, is a social mapping tool in which respondents work with interviewers to address a key question and create a network map of actors related to the question or topic of inquiry.

 Annually